apache/sdap-nexus/helm/README.md

 ### Ingesting Granules Stored on an NFS Host

 SDAP supports ingesting granules that are stored on an NFS host.
-To enable this, you must provide the NFS host url, and the path to the directory on the NFS server host the granules are located.
+To enable this, you must provide the NFS host url, and the path to the directory on the NFS server the granules are located.

 The following is an example configuration that enables ingestion from an NFS host: